mekkablue/ShowAngledHandles/README.md

 ### License

-Copyright 2013 Rainer Erich Scheichelbauer (@mekkablue)
+Copyright 2013 Rainer Erich Scheichelbauer (@mekkablue) Based on sample code by Georg Seifert (@schriftgestalt)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.